srikanthIBM/invoke-wml-using-cognos-custom-control/README.md

 With this pattern now we can avoid tedious process of invoking the watson machine learning models on the fly and get the output of those models displayed on the fly.

-Throughout the analysis, we have learned several important things:
-1. Features such as tenure_group, Contract, PaperlessBilling, MonthlyCharges and InternetService appear to play a role in customer churn.
-2. There does not seem to be a relationship between gender and churn.
-3. Customers in a month-to-month contract, with PaperlessBilling and are within 12 months tenure, are more likely to churn; On the other hand, customers with one or two year contract, with longer than 12 months tenure, that are not using PaperlessBilling, are less likely to churn.

 ## Links